 - Health insurance might be used as a business expense.
 Ask your tax accountant.

 - Talk to a free business counselor.

-Beware that these free business counselors are mostly familiar with businesses with employees, business loans, etc., but they can still be helpful if you remind them of your type of business.
+Beware that these free business counselors are mostly familiar with businesses with employees, business loans, etc., but they can still be helpful if you remind them of your smaller type of business.